 Using Collaborative Law to Resolve Relocation/Geographic Restrictions Issues

 Restrictions: Many divorce decrees provide a geographic restriction on the parent who has primary possession of the children.
 The most common language used in Tarrant County is to restrict the children's residence to Tarrant and contiguous counties (ones that physically touch Tarrant County).
 The idea is to make it possible for both parents to have active roles in the children's lives.

-When one parent has not been very involved in spending time with the children, it is easier for the other parent to move the children somewhere else.
+Easy Case: When one parent has not been very involved in spending time with the children, it is easier for the other parent to move the children somewhere else.
 Sometimes, the non-custodial parent doesn't object.
 Other times, the non-custodial parent may object, but the court will permit the move with the thought that there is not much relationship to be harmed by the move.

-The difficult case is where both parents are good and actively involved parents, and the primary custodial parent has a good reason to be moving, such as a mandatory job transfer.
+Hard Case: The difficult case is where both parents are good and actively involved parents, and the primary custodial parent has a good reason to be moving, such as a mandatory job transfer.

-Even where there should be an easy decision, emotion can come in and complicate the picture.
+Emotions: Even where there should be an easy decision, emotion can come in and complicate the picture.
 Either party may become angry and decide to fight.
 To work out the best deal for both parties in any relocation case, it's a good idea to use the Collaborative process to work through the issues and come to an agreement.

 1. The first step is to determine the underlying goals, needs and interests of the parties.
 The goals might include such things as providing quality education, a safe and comfortable home, having extended family around (with various benefits), and maintaining an excellent, active relationship with both parents.
 In a case like this, it would be helpful to have a neutral child specialist to work with both parties, beginning with developing the goals.

 - Are there any benefits or any disadvantages to the children from moving or not moving?
 A move could be based on any of the following situations: career advancement, required transfer, voluntary move, a move to meet a child's needs, or a move to take advantage of special opportunities elsewhere, among other reasons.

 Relocation can be a very emotional topic for involved parents.
 Collaborative Law provides the structure, assistance and opportunities to work through the difficult issues in a civilized manner that can lead to an acceptable solution that allows the parents to remain on good terms and assures that the children's best interests are protected.